outcomesinsights/nhanes.tools/README.md

 install_github(repo = "outcomesinsights/nhanes.tools")
 library(nhanes.tools)
 ```
 Below is some sample code for downloading the entire NHANES data.
 The "[1:7]" is optional, but shows how you might download just a few waves (for example [6:7] will give the last 2 waves).
 Note that this will write all of the .rds files to a subdirectory of the data directory specified in the `setup_nhanes()` function.
 So, make sure this is where you want the files to be saved.
-In the example below, it is writing to the project directory ("."), in the subdirectory for data called "raw".
+In the example below, it is writing to the project data directory ("./data/"), in the subdirectory called "raw".

 ```R
 waves <- seq(1999, 2011, 2) # for looping.
 2013-2014 is not available yet